fasiha/ebisu/README.md

 ) -> BetaEnsemble
 ```

 There are two-ish distinct quiz types that Ebisu supports thanks to its Bayesian formulation, so this function has a lot of potential arguments.
+Whatever arguments you pass in, this function returns the new model: save it in your database, with the current timestamp, because future calls to `predictRecall` will need to know when it was last reviewed.

 #### Simple binary quizzes

-On success, `updateRecall(model, 1, 1, elapsedTime)`.
+- On success, `updateRecall(model, 1, 1, elapsedTime)`.

-On failure, `updateRecall(model, 0, 1, elapsedTime)`.
+- On failure, `updateRecall(model, 0, 1, elapsedTime)`.

 That is, `successes` is 0 or 1 out of a `total=1` and `elapsedTime` in units consistent with `predictRecall` and `initModel`.

 #### Binomial quizzes